Employment Opportunities

 - Promote and assist with the recruitment for student leadership organizations such as Area Council, RHA, NRHH, and BTO.

-- Collaborate with Faculty University Associates (FUAs) and Department of Residence Education to promote and execute Living-Learning Community (LLC) events and programs.
+- Collaborate with Faculty University Associates (FUAs) and the Department of Residence Education to promote and execute Living-Learning Community (LLC) events and programs.

 Administration